-Read this documentation before initial operation or use.
+Read these operating instructions before the product is used or operated for the first time.
 This is a prerequisite for safe, trouble-free handling and use of the product.

-Observe the safety instructions and warnings in this documentation and on the product.
+Observe the safety instructions and warnings in these operating instructions and on the product.

-Always keep the operating instructions with the product and make sure that the operating instructions are with the product when it is given to other persons.
+Always keep the operating instructions with the product and make sure that the product is accompanied by these operating instructions only, when the product is given to other persons.

 Explanation of symbols used